Area laws and tensor networks for maximally mixed ground states: Preliminaries and mathematical background

 \subsection{Flat states}

-We need the notion of flat states defined as follows. \begin{definition}[Flat state] We call a state $\tau$ flat if it is uniform in its support, that is all its non-zero eigenvalues are the same.
+Central objects in our proofs are \emph{flat states}, defined as follows. \begin{definition}[Flat state] We call a state $\tau$ flat if it is uniform in its support, that is all its non-zero eigenvalues are identical.
 Alternatively, it can be written as

 \end{definition} Flat states possess the following relation between the maximum relative entropy and minimum relative entropy. \begin{fact} Let $\rho$ and $\sigma$ be flat states such that $\im(\rho)\subseteq \im(\sigma)$.
 Then